runwayml/learn/docs/how-to/importing.md

 ##### Testing your `runway_model.py` locally

-Before you configure our build environment and publish our model to Runway, you should test it locally to make sure that it works as expected.
+Before you configure your build environment and add your model to Runway, you should test it locally to make sure that it works as expected.
+Runway provides a __Develop Mode__ for connecting directly to model servers in order to help you develop your model.

 ```bash
 ## Optionally create and activate a Python 3 virtual environment